Y-Mora-Perez/PyBer_Analysis/README.md

 # PyBer_Analysis

-The first paragraph should include the following:

-A DataFrame that summarizes the key metrics for the ride-sharing data by city type.
-A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
+This data was to show the progress of building a visual represenations.
+There was a DataFrame that summarizes the key metrics for the ride-sharing data by city type and a multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
+These showed that the majority of the income comes from Urban areas.
+There also seems like there are , on average, two rides per driver a day.
+This shows that ,per driver Rural makes more money at around $100 a day when Urban makes around $30.

-This data was to show the progress of building a visual represenations

-How did you analyze the data to create the technical deliverables?
-What can be said about the summary DataFrame and multiple-line graph with respect to the ride-sharing data among the different city types?
-Include images of the summary DataFrame table and the multiple-line graph in these results.
-A short summary of the results.
-The second paragraph should include the following:

-What challenges or difficulties did you encounter?
-If none, then briefly explain what challenges or difficulties may be encountered and how to avoid them using technical analysis.
-Explain how you overcame any challenges or difficulties, and include what technical analysis you use to overcome the challenges or difficulties.
-The third paragraph should include the following:

-Based on the data from the different city types, what recommendations would you give the CEO for addressing any disparities among the city types?
-Provide two additional analyses you could do to gain more insight into the data, like using other datasets.
-What technical steps would you take to perform the additional analyses?
+I had a lot of trouble screating the summary for the dataframe.
+I reread and looked at the old module.
+I think its best to keep examples of all the different type of tables and charts to be able to refence back to.
+That way it is easier to remember what you already learned.

+I would recommoned to invest more in urban areas since there is a much larger demand.
+That means having a larger number of driver stationed in specific areas with a small range.
+I feel like they should have also taken the distance traveled to be able to see how much money they got on average by mile.
+They should have also taken average time since urban areas could be shorter distances but the same amount of time because of traffic.
+Checking how much money you make on an average hour could also be important.